rsthakur83/dgflask-app/README.md

 Below are the list of the routes which will provide the respective responses.

+### Note: In my case i used  both haproxy & application on same host its ip address is  192.168.1.66

 ### Here i have setup haproxy ipaddress as(for example IP Address: 192.168.1.66) and haproxy  act as proxy running on port no 5002 for the flask app and to access the flask run curl ex: curl http://192.168.1.66:5002/

+### To monitor the status of haproxy use the url http://192.168.1.66:8404/stats (port 8404) to check the backend , session rate, error count etc..

 #### 1) Route/Endpoint curl http://192.168.1.66:5002/ will return the response "Hello!!!!!!
 Deutsche Börse Group'"
 #### 2) To get the jokes related response hit the route http://192.168.1.66:5002/jokes